Rose of Tralee (festival): Modern practice

 The Rose of Tralee festival is held every year in Tralee, County Kerry, to choose a young woman to be crowned the Rose.
 The winner is the woman deemed best to match the attributes relayed in the song: "lovely and fair".
 She is selected on the basis of personality and should be a good role-model for the festival and ambassador for Ireland during her travels around the world.
 It is not a beauty pageant and the participants (Roses) are not judged on their appearances but on their personality and suitability to serve as ambassadors for the festival.
 The festival bills itself as a celebration of the "aspirations, ambitions, intellect, social responsibility and Irish heritage" of modern young women.

 Each of the 32 counties of the island of Ireland selects a Rose, and the international Roses, chosen from around the world, also participate in the qualifying rounds now staged in the Festival Dome in Tralee.
 Ultimately, 32 Roses are selected to appear in the televised selection finals on RTÉ One, out of whom one is crowned the Rose of Tralee.

 The selection, which is broadcast over two nights by RTÉ, has been hosted by Dáithí Ó Sé since 2010.
 It was previously presented for 17 years by Gay Byrne.
-Other previous presenters include Terry Wogan, Brendan O'Reilly, Michael Twomey, Kathleen Watkins, Ray D'Arcy, Ryan Tubridy, Marty Morrissey and Derek Davis.
+Other previous presenters include Joe Lynch, Terry Wogan, Brendan O'Reilly, Michael Twomey, Kathleen Watkins, Derek Davis, Marty Whelan, Ryan Tubridy and Ray D'Arcy.
 The first presenter of The Rose of Tralee (before it was televised) was Kevin Hilton.

 The festival overcame financial difficulties in 2004, and has strengthened with growing visitor numbers and maintaining strong viewer figures.

 The maximum age for women is 29 years of age.
 Married women are also eligible to enter as of December 2021.
 Until the year 2008, unmarried mothers were not allowed to enter the contest.

 Men also participate in the show in the form of Rose Escorts, who assist the Roses during their time in the festival.
 The escort who works hardest is named "Escort of the Year", and is invited back to the festival the following year.